 About the Social Studies Program

-Become a culture interpreter with a major in social studies offered through the Department of History, Political Economy, Geography and Social Studies.
-The social studies major and minor draw faculty from economics, geography, history, politics, psychology and sociology.
+Become a culture interpreter with a major in social studies.
+The social studies major draws faculty from economics, geography, history, politics, psychology and sociology.
 Society’s problems are multi-dimensional and have roots far in the past.
 The aim of the social studies group major is to give the student a well-rounded outlook on life beyond one’s own area of specialty.

 Students interested in studying politics may take the major with emphasis on politics, or a minor in political science.